clay-one/composer-core/docs/api-ref/component-cache.md

 injected again.
 So having less (or no) caching on the injected component has no effect.

 For example, suppose we have `ComponentOne` which uses default caching, and `ComponentTwo` that we've disabled the caching for.
-As long as we're querying `ComponentTwo` directly from Composer, everything will be fine.
-But if `ComponentOne` has a dependency for `ComponentTwo`, and we query for `ComponentOne`, Composer will create a new instance of `ComponentTwo` and inject it into `ComponentOne`, and caches the newly-created instance of `ComponentOne`.
+As long as we're querying `ComponentTwo` directly from ComposerCore, everything will be fine.
+But if `ComponentOne` has a dependency for `ComponentTwo`, and we query for `ComponentOne`, ComposerCore will create a new instance of `ComponentTwo` and inject it into `ComponentOne`, and caches the newly-created instance of `ComponentOne`.
 From now on, all queries for `ComponentOne` return the same cached instance, which already have an instance of `ComponentTwo` set.
 As a result, `ComponentTwo` is not being re-created (and behaves as a cached component) although it has component caching disabled.